aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/run-a-fullnode-on-gcp.md

   touch main.tf
   ```

-4. Modify `main.tf` file to configure Terraform, and create public fullnode from Terraform module.
+4. Modify the `main.tf` file to configure Terraform and create a public fullnode from the Terraform module.

-**Note:** If you are using a different version of Terraform, you will need to use the tfenv command to change the required version.
+**Note:** If you are using a different version of Terraform, you will need to use the `tfenv` command to change the required version.

 You can find the Docker image tag at https://hub.docker.com/r/aptoslabs/validator/tags?page=1&ordering=last_updated&name=devnet